Guerra24/LRReader/README.md

 The reader can be used with the keyboard and/or mouse.

-Use the UP/DOWN keys to scroll vertically and RIGHT/LEFT to switch pages.
+Use the UP/DOWN keys to scroll vertically and RIGHT/LEFT to switch pages.<br>
-Use SPACE to scroll by a distance and if at the bottom, changes to the next page.
+Use SPACE to scroll by a distance and if at the bottom, changes to the next page.<br>
-Use ESC to close the reader.
+Use ESC to close the reader.<br>

-Click on the left/right of the window to change pages.
+Click on the left/right of the window to change pages.<br>
-Scroll by clicking and dragging the page.
+Scroll by clicking and dragging the page.<br>
-In non-fit mode double click in the page to zoom.
+In non-fit mode double click in the page to zoom.<br>

 ## Screenshots